ryancdickson/www.ccadb.org/resources.md

 #### Use-case Specific Reports

-The following reports contain any root CA trusted for the given use PKI use case by at least one CCADB root store operator.
+The following reports contain any root CA trusted for the given PKI use case by at least one CCADB root store operator.

 | PKI Use Case                   | Downloads         | Note       |
 | ------------------------------ | ----------------- | ---------- |